grzegorzpokorski/next-shop/README.md

 - The use of HTTP streaming (Suspense) that enables users to interact with the page while other parts of the web page are being downloaded from the server in the background.
 - To execute mutations on database used server actions which simplify whole process and does not require special endpoints to operate.
 - Fully type-safe queries thanks to [GraphQL Code Generator](https://the-guild.dev/graphql/codegen).
+- Automatically remove expired carts from database using Vercel cron.
+- Integration with stripe payment provider.

 ## Performance results 📈